Ill-posed Surface Emissivity Retrieval from Multi-Geometry Hyperspectral Images using a Hybrid Deep Neural Network

 Modeling emissive spectra in the pixel domain from hyperspectral images under different geometries is still a less-explored area due to the complexity of atmospheric correction and surface spatial-spectral and temperature features.
 This paper proposes to analyze longwave infrared (LWIR) spectra relative to the same surface pixels acquired using multiple scenes collected in rapid sequence and from different angles and ranges.
-This type of collection assumes agile collection of hyperspectral imagery such as a gimballed hyperspectral sensor.
+This type of collection assumes agile collection of hyperspectral image such as a gimballed hyperspectral sensor.
 In this agile collection, altitude, elevation, azimuth, and range to surface pixels of interest vary during collection.
 New sensors are designed with these capabilities, and overcome the fixed nadir looking geometries limitations of past instruments.
 These new agile sensors call for the development of new advanced algorithms that can analyze multiple scenes simultaneously and quickly.

-The abundant spectral-spatial information in multi-scan hyperspectral images enables using fully data-driven methods, such as deep learning neural networks (DNNs).
-Additionally, the end-to-end framework of the deep learning method guarantees an automatic procedure and high efficiency to estimate atmospheric parameters in $L(\lambda, \alpha, \beta)$ without measuring a detailed atmospheric profile to quantify the atmospheric physical absorption and scattering effects.

-Several studies have shown the potential of DNNs in the hyperspectral image analysis.
-One area follows the pathway of Computer Vision and Digital Signal Processing \citep{gao2018hyperspectral, vaddi2020hyperspectral} to train a neural network for pixel classification using its spatial and spectral information.
-This kind of research requires a great amount of labelled pixels in each material class and its prediction ability is also limited to the pre-defined classes.
-This problem is exacerbated due to public available HSI labeled dataset (for training and benchmarking) are very few and also quite outdated \citep{signoroni2019deep}.

-Another area is to retrieve the emissive spectra from the radiance spectra using DNNs for all pixels automatically without labelled pixels of pre-defined classes.